andresmunozit/ts-node-base-application/README.md

 # TypeScript Node Base Application
 This is a template to create TypeScript Node applications.
 The following template includes:
 - `package.json` file minimally configured
-- An easy start script in dev mode using `nodemon`
+- An easy start script in dev mode using [ts-node-dev](https://www.npmjs.com/package/ts-node-dev)
-- `concurrently` npm package allows us to execute concurrent npm scripts independent from the OS that we are working on
-- Linting preconfigured
 - Node type definition files pre installed
-- `git` minimally configured through a `.gitignore` file
+- `.gitignore` file
 - TypeScript minimally configured through `tsconfig.json`
+- Linting preconfigured - TODO

 ## Prerequisites
 Node and NPM must be installed in your system before using this template.
 The recommended way to